 Your data is important, and so is where you keep it.
-A customer relationship management (CRM) tool is the perfect home for something so vital to your organization — the free HubSpot CRM.
+A customer relationship management (CRM) tool is the perfect home for something so vital to your organization.

 The HubSpot CRM offers useful contact management tools like custom properties, tasks and activities, and web forms for collecting data.
-It also offers an entire set of sales-specific tools as well — live chat, email scheduling and tracking, a centralized dashboard, and more.
+It also offers an entire set of sales-specific — including live chat, email scheduling, tracking, a centralized dashboard, and more.